Why are we there?

 Conflict in Afghanistan continues to limit access to quality health care services.

-In 2013, the ongoing war and its consequences continued to restrict people’s access to quality medical services – in particular to specialist healthcare.
+In 2013, the ongoing war and its consequences continued to restrict people’s access to quality medical services—in particular to specialist health care.

 Private clinics are unaffordable for most Afghans and many public hospitals are understaffed and overburdened.
 Many rural health clinics are dysfunctional, as qualified health staff have left the insecure areas, and the supply of reliable drugs and medical materials is irregular or non-existent.
-Insecurity can also prevent entire communities from travelling to hospitals.
+Insecurity can also prevent entire communities from traveling to hospitals.
 Afghanistan has some of the worst health indicators in the world according to the World Health Organization, and is still one of the riskiest places to be a pregnant woman or a young child.
-MSF focuses on ensuring people have better access to free, quality healthcare in some of the most conflict affected areas.
+MSF focuses on ensuring people have better access to free, quality health care in some of the most conflict affected areas.

-Ahmad Shah Baba hospital, Kabul
+Ahmad Shah Baba Hospital, Kabul

-The number of people in Kabul has increased significantly as a result of migration, displacement and repatriation.
+The number of people in Kabul has increased significantly as a result of migration, displacement, and repatriation.
 In eastern Kabul, MSF has been upgrading Ahmad Shah Baba hospital to become a reliable district hospital, and has trained Afghan staff from the Ministry of Health and MSF so that they can provide emergency and maternity services around the clock.

-Major work completed in 2013 included a new waiting area, the relocation of the female outpatient department and the opening of a new maternity ward with 21 beds offering labor, delivery, and post-delivery care.
+Major work completed in 2013 included a new waiting area, the relocation of the female outpatient department, and the opening of a new maternity ward with 21 beds offering labor, delivery, and post-delivery care.
 This year, staff assisted approximately 1,000 births every month.
 The hospital also provided treatment for malnourished children, admitting 500 children to the therapeutic feeding program.

 In January, MSF launched a mobile clinic to assist displaced people suffering as a result of Kabul’s harsh winter.
 The team worked in six camps and conducted 2,000 consultations over a three-month period.
 From April, MSF operated mobile clinics in the Ahmad Shah Baba area to carry out antenatal and postnatal consultations, and vaccinations for children.

-Trauma care in Kunduz
+Trauma Care in Kunduz